-There’s no question that Google My Business is an excellent tool for propelling your search engine optimization (SEO) strategy.
-When people search for businesses in your area, Google My Business gives you the opportunity to put your company at the forefront of the results.
+When people search for businesses in your area, Google Business Profile (formerly Google My Business) gives you the opportunity to put your company at the forefront of the results.

-Below, we’ll answer that question by looking at eight different local ranking factors to consider when managing your Google My Business account.
+Below, we’ll answer that question by looking at eight different local ranking factors to consider when managing your Google Business Profile account.

-8 Google My Business ranking factors that will boost your SEO
+8 Google Business Profile ranking factors that will boost your SEO

 1. Verified locations

-The first thing to be aware of is that your business can have a Google My Business profile without you having control over it — but that’s not what you want.
+The first thing to be aware of is that your business can have a Google Business Profile without you having control over it — but that’s not what you want.

 2. Complete and accurate sets of information